 About the District Plan

-The District Plan is made up of five parts:
+The District Plan is made up of four parts:

 Provides an explanation on how the Plan is set out and how to use it.
 It also contains information on how the Plan is administered, the provisions that apply to the processing of resource consents, the designation of land, monitoring and review of the Plan, and the definitions of a number of terms and words used in the Plan.

-All of the land in the Upper Hutt district is zoned according to the type of environmental outcome sought for each particular area.
-Part 2 of the plan sets out the different zones in the district and how actual and potential adverse effects of activities on the environment will be managed.
-Chapters 4 to 8 of the District Plan deal specifically with the Residential, Rural, Business, Open Space and Special Activities zones.
-Chapter 8A contains General Rules.
-Chapters 9 to 17 deal with matters which are city-wide.
+All of the land in the Upper Hutt district is zoned according to the type of environmental outcome sought for each particular area with some areas having further details for specific precincts within the zones.
+Part 3 of the plan sets out the different zones in the district and how actual and potential adverse effects of activities on the environment will be managed.
+These chapters deal specifically with the Residential, Rural, Commercial and Mixed Use, Open Space and Special Activities zones.
+These Chapters provide the objectives policies, rules and standards for these zones in addition to the district-wide provisions.

 The Ministry for the Environment has produced a booklet that explains what the Resource Management Act does, how it works and how it affects you in your daily life.
 Learn more about the Resource Management Act by reading "Understanding the RMA and how to get involved"

 *1000 characters max

 Your feedback is anonymous.
 If you have a general enquiry or require a response, please Contact us directly instead.